-A student team which does not have an ASCE student organization that meets the requirements of the preceding paragraph may enter a steel bridge in a regional competition if invited by the conference host organization.
-Such teams are invited guests and will not be ranked in the competitions nor will they be invited to compete in the National Student Steel Bridge Competition.
+The conference host organization may invite a student team to participate as a guest if that team does not have an ASCE student organization that meets the requirements of the preceding paragraph or has been assigned to a different conference.
+Such guest teams will not be ranked in the competitions nor will they be invited to compete in the National Student Steel Bridge Competition.

-An ASCE student organization will not be permitted to participate in the National Student Steel Bridge Competition unless it satisfies ASCE regulations regarding participation in its ASCE student conference.
-These regulations are stated at www.asce.org/students.
+An ASCE student organization will not be permitted to participate in the National Student Steel Bridge Competition unless it competes in the ASCE regional conference to which it has been assigned and satisfies ASCE requirements regarding participation in that conference.
+These requirements, as they existed in July, 2008, are reprinted in section 3.3.
+The requirements are subject to change; the most recent version is on the web page http://content.asce.org/student/eligibility.html.